 In a pinch: Lemon oil or extract

 Lemonade concentrate may be a viable option for dessert recipes that require lemon zest.
-It is especially effective in recipes that require both juice and zest and can be used to replace both.
+It is especially effective in recipes that require both juice and zest and can replace both.
 Note that you will be adding both liquid and sweetness to your dish, which means that you will need to make adjustments to the other liquids and sweeteners in the recipe.